 |---|---|---|---|

-| ls | Lists files and directories in the current directory. | alias | Creates an alias for a command or a series of commands. |
+| ls | Lists files and directories in the current directory. | alias | Creates an alias for a command or series of commands. |

 | cd | Changes the current working directory. | unalias | Removes a previously defined alias. |

-| pwd | Shows the current working directory. | history | Shows the history of commands used. |
+| pwd | Shows the current working directory. | history | Shows the command history. |

 | cp | Copies files and directories. | env | Shows or modifies environment variables. |